 There are a few different things you can track, but some of the most important things to follow are:

-- The number of visitors to your website
+• The number your website visitors

-- The conversion rate of your affiliate links
+• The conversion rate of your links

 Tracking your results and regular reporting is essential if you want to be successful as an affiliate marketer.